Deriving a kinetic uncertainty relation for piecewise deterministic processes: from classical to quantum: PDPs of classical systems

 Note that the complete term in the squared brackets of Eq.~(\ref{normalizationcondition}) is the probability density function $p(x,t)$ of the system in state $x$ at time $t$.
 Secondly, the chance of the system evolving without jumps continuously decreases with time, as the time $\tau$ approaches infinity, the function $p(x,t;\alpha,\tau)$ decays to zero; also see Eq.~(\ref{survivalprob}).
 Finally, considering that $p(x,t;\alpha,\tau=0)$ is also equal to the probability density that other continuous states jump to $x_\alpha$ through $\alpha$-jump at time $t$, while these states may start with jumps of different types with various times of continuous evolution, we can express it as

-The functions $c_\alpha(t)$, $\alpha=1,\cdots, M$, represent the rates of $\alpha$-jumps happening at time $t$.
+The defined functions $c_\alpha(t)$, $\alpha=1,\cdots, M$, in the second line of Eq.~(\ref{initialconditionprocess}) represent the rates of $\alpha$-jumps happening at time $t$.
 We will give their concrete expressions in the steady state of the PDP.
 Note $\delta(x- x_\alpha)$ in Eq.~(\ref{initialconditionprocess}) is essential since the state of the system $x$ must equal $x_\alpha$ immediately after the $\alpha$-jump.

 Let $h$ be a small time interval.
 We have

 The reason for this is that if the system starts with the target state $x_\alpha$ after the $\alpha$-jump and successively evolves $\tau+h$ at time $t+h$, the system must evolve $\tau$ at time $t$, and no jumps occur during $h$.
 Note that the Dirac function $\delta()$ therein indicates the deterministic Eq.~(\ref{determinsiticdifferentialequation}).
 Expanding both sides of Eq.~(\ref{probrelationbetweentwotimes}) in terms of $h$ and letting $h\rightarrow 0$, we obtain